Fikalies-Company/.github/profile/README.md

 ## 📄 License

-All DiddySoftworks projects are released under the [MIT License](https://opensource.org/licenses/MIT) unless otherwise specified in the project's repository.
+All Fikalies Company projects are released under the [MIT License](https://opensource.org/licenses/MIT) unless otherwise specified in the project's repository.

 ## 📬 Contact Us